sheikjerbouti/nautilus/README.md

 # nautilus - Build your own kubectl like tool

 Minimal command line interface "kubectl like" for interacting with Kubernetes clusters.
-A basic exercise for obtain a minimal console for interact with Kubernetes clusters and experimenting with basic operations ( deployments, load balancer creation , observability tools, etc ..).
-Re-creating favorite technologies from scratch.
+A basic exercise for obtain a minimal console for interact with Kubernetes clusters and experimenting with basic operations ( create namespaces,deployments, services,load balancers).
+Re-creating technologies from scratch.

 ## pre-requisites